lambdaclass/mina_bridge/README.md

     ```
    this will upload a new Sudoku, submit a solution to it and run the example Rust app that will bridge the new state of the zkApp and update the SudokuValidty smart contract on Ethereum.

-   The zkApp will wait until both Mina transactions are included in a block, so that step may take a while.
+   The zkApp will wait until both Mina transactions are included in a block, so this may take a while.
 Below is a diagram explaining the execution flow:

 ![Example diagram](/img/example_diagram.png)